Niam3231/monero-miner/README.md

 # Monero Miner
-This is just one of the easiest ways to mine Monero for Linux, just execute the command below, you will get a question if you want to donate, if you press y.
-You will start mining for me :), if you press n, you need to set some setting to mine.
+This is a script to start mining XMR (Monero) with one command on 64-bit systems: Linux x86_64, Linux ARM, Android (Termux) and Windows.

+With the installation below you need to execute the command corresponding to your device or use the auto version — only for Linux and Android —.
+When run, it will help you through the progress and basically do the installation for you.

 ## Auto version:
-The auto version works only for Linux, it checks if your system is compatible and tells you.
+The auto version works only for Linux and Android, it checks if your system is compatible and tells you.
 On request, it also installs XMRig for you.

 To install, run these commands:
 ``` shell